benliao/bws/docs/src/introduction.md

 # Introduction

-Welcome to **BWS (Ben's Web Server)** - a high-performance, multi-site web server built with [Pingora](https://github.com/cloudflare/pingora), Cloudflare's battle-tested proxy framework.
+Welcome to **BWS (Ben's Web Server)** - a production-ready, high-performance, multi-site web server built with [Pingora](https://github.com/cloudflare/pingora), Cloudflare's battle-tested proxy framework.

 ## What is BWS?

-BWS is designed to be a simple yet powerful web server that can host multiple websites on different ports with individual configurations.
-It combines the reliability and performance of Cloudflare's Pingora framework with an easy-to-use configuration system.
+BWS is designed to be a robust yet easy-to-use web server that can host multiple websites on different ports with individual configurations.
+It combines the reliability and performance of Cloudflare's Pingora framework with comprehensive error handling, automatic SSL management, and production-grade reliability.

+## Production-Ready Features

+BWS has been extensively hardened for production deployment:

+- **🛡️ Zero Panic Policy**: No `.unwrap()` calls - all errors handled gracefully
+- **🔄 Automatic SSL Renewal**: Background certificate monitoring with robust error handling
+- **🧹 Code Quality**: Zero Clippy warnings for maximum code quality
+- **🔧 Thread-Safe Operations**: All operations safe for concurrent access
+- **📝 Comprehensive Logging**: Structured logging with detailed error documentation
+- **💾 Resource Management**: Proper cleanup of connections and certificate operations

 ## Key Features